kevinrodbe/library/content/01-recap-intro.md

   * Use [POW](http://pow.cx)
   * Access your app through a service like http://lvh.me

+TODO: describe editing /etc/hosts.

 From Jacob:

 > Biggest advantage of using the subdomain is scalability.
 You can tweak your API be at a completely different IP address and you get more flexibility.
 Start with a single app and then you can split into different apps if you need.

 ### NAMESPACE

+Since our codebase is also serving a web version of our application, we need to be extra careful with organizing our file structure.
+Specially our controllers.
+We don't want to mix controllers that serve our API with ones that serve our website, so we are going to create a different namespace for the API controllers.

 ```ruby
 constraints subdomain: 'api' do